xrdocs/telemetry/_tutorials/2022-07-27-monitoring-bng-with-model-driven-telemetry.md

 ### Displaying Subscriber Summary Data

 What you do with the data when you get it will depend on your collection infrastructure.
 In my lab, I'm using a simple, open-source collection stack of Telegraf, InfluxDB and Grafana.
-Just as an example, here is the Flux query I configured in Grafana to retrieve the IPv4 DHCP sessions from InfluxDB:
+Just as an example, here is the Flux query I configured in Grafana to retrieve just the IPv4 DHCP sessions from InfluxDB:

 ```from(bucket: "mybucket")
   |> range(start: v.timeRangeStart, stop:v.timeRangeStop)